Sheelu27/Expense-Manager/README.md

 # masai-sprint-2
 #EXPENSE MANAGER

-Designed and implemented a sytem to keep a track of the income(savings and expenditure)
+I designed and implemented a sytem to keep a track of the income(savings and expenditure)

 It adds all the money earned from various sources,records all the expenses made, show the total money earned and spent along with the balance amount and